-Whether or not you need to hire an attorney before beginning a, Child Protective Services case is one of the most important questions that you can ask yourself.
+Whether or not you need to hire an attorney before beginning a, Child Protective Services case is one of the most important questions you can ask yourself.
 Undoubtedly you will have many questions surrounding your CPS case because it is unlikely that you have much experience with one.
-When we talk about child custody or divorce cases, I always assume that you, as the reader have some degree of knowledge about these kinds of cases both because we write about them frequently on this blog but also because you likely know someone who has been involved in a case such as these or you have been involved in a prior divorce or child custody case.
-On the other hand, CPS cases are not nearest common, and therefore most people enter into a case with less knowledge as a result.
+When we talk about child custody or divorce cases, I always assume that you, as the reader have some degree of knowledge about these kinds of issues both because we write about them frequently on this blog but also because you likely know someone who has been involved in a case such as these or you have been involved in a prior divorce or child custody case.
+On the other hand, CPS cases are not nearest common, and therefore most people enter into an issue with less knowledge.

-Typically, when we're talking about things that we have concern over in our lives, those concerns can be directly tied to a lack of knowledge.
+Typically, when we're talking about things that we have concerns over in our lives, those concerns can be directly tied to a lack of knowledge.
 Just think about our response to this pandemic.
 In March and April, people knew much less about the virus than we know now, and we're much less to live in a pandemic.
-As a result, we saw school shut down immediately, and businesses take extreme precautions to protect their employees and customers.
-Just generally people Being less mobile than they are now.
+As a result, we saw schools shut down immediately, and businesses took extreme precautions to protect their employees and customers.
+Just generally, people Being less mobile than they are now.

-Flash forward to today, and not only do most of us have a greater level of comfort in living during a pandemic, but we also see people being more comfortable going out and about in leading fairly normal lives.
-The major reason for this is that we know what the virus can do and what it can't do.
-Instead of operating mainly off fear, we now operate off of our knowledge of what we have experienced as something we can use to predict where we can go from here.
+Flash forward to today, and not only do most of us have a greater level of comfort in living during a pandemic, but we also see people being more comfortable going out and about in leading reasonably everyday lives.
+The primary reason for this is that we know what the virus can do and what it can't do.
+Instead of operating mainly off fear, we now work off of our knowledge of what we have experienced as something we can use to predict where we can go from here.
 This is not being foolhardy or risky.
-It is simply taking nine and almost 10 months of experience with the virus and applying it to our daily lives.
+It simply takes nine and almost ten months of experience with the virus and applies it to our daily lives.

 The obvious choice for you, if you want help during a CPS case, is to seek advice from an experienced family law attorney.
-Many attorneys will tell you that they have experienced as a lawyer in many law areas but very few foci and specialize in family law.
-Even fewer still have the sort of expertise in Child Protective Services cases that can assist you with what you are going through Currently.
-I want to spend some time discussing how to begin a conversation with an attorney so that you will become knowledgeable about that lawyer and whether or not he or she has what it takes to represent you and your family.
+Many attorneys will tell you that they have experienced lawyers in many law areas but very few foci and specialize in family law.
+Even fewer still have expertise in Child Protective Services cases that can assist you with what you are going through Currently.
+I want to spend some time discussing how to begin a conversation with an attorney so that you will become knowledgeable about that lawyer and whether or not they have what it takes to represent you and your family.

 Interviewing a potential CPS attorney

 How can you do that?
 Don't attorneys charge for consultations and meetings?
-Attorneys difficult to work with and dishonest to a certain extent?
-We've all heard people toss around opinions regarding attorneys, and to some extent, some of these stereotypes may be true.
+Attorneys challenging to work with and dishonest to a certain extent?
+We've all heard people toss around opinions regarding attorneys, and to some time, some of these stereotypes may be true.
 Some attorneys do charge a lot of money to have you be represented in court.
 Some attorneys are inconsiderate when it comes to your time.
-However, I believe the vast majority of attorneys seek to represent their clients to the greatest extent possible and are very fair in a charge's fees.
+However, I believe most attorneys seek to represent their clients to the greatest extent possible and are very fair in a charge's fees.
 Most attorneys that I know genuinely do what they believe is best for their clients.
 If you have heard rumors or stereotypes about attorneys, I would generally be speaking recommend you talk to a lawyer before becoming convinced that it is not in the cards for you to be represented.

-You need to speak to an interview with an attorney before hiring him or her.
-I have taken phone calls at this office from people who have wanted to pay us a retainer immediately to have us represent him or her in a particular family law case.
+You need to speak to an interview with an attorney before hiring them.
+I have taken phone calls at this office from people who have wanted to pay us a retainer immediately to have us represent them in a particular family law case.
 It's not to say that we aren't flattered to have that person's confidence.
-Still, I will always recommend to this person that we at least have a conversation about their circumstances to determine whether our office and he or she who was on the phone with me is a good match for a team moving forward.
+Still, I will always recommend to this person that we at least have a conversation about their circumstances to determine whether our office and the who was on the phone with me is a good match for a team moving forward.
 In the same way, you should talk to an attorney and determine whether you are a good fit.

-I'm not saying that you have to fall in love with the attorney work feel like you want to adopt him or her into your family.
-I am saying that the attorney should walk you through a CPS case and provide you with some detail about how the process works and how he or she would stand to benefit in your case.
+I'm not saying that you have to fall in love with the attorney work feel like you want to adopt them into your family.
+I am saying that the attorney should walk you through a CPS case and provide you with some detail about how the process works and how they would stand to benefit in your case.
 You can ask the attorney you are speaking with how they will benefit you and your family.
-If he or she cannot tell you the specific way they will help you and your family, you probably need to move on and speak to a different lawyer.
+If they cannot tell you the specific way they will help you and your family, you probably need to move on and speak to a different lawyer.

 Another important aspect of this discussion is that you and your attorney need to talk about your goals for the case.
-Since you probably have little knowledge of CPS cases, the goals you have for your case may be completely out of line with reality.
-As in, your goals may be so far fetched that even the best outcome in your case would not be able to allow a result like you are envisioning.
-By the same token, your goals may be so conservative that even the worst outcome in the world would not line up with those goals.
+Since you probably have little knowledge of CPS cases, the plans you have for your case may be entirely out of line with reality.
+As in, your goals may be so far-fetched that even the best outcome in your case would not be able to allow a result like you are envisioning.
+Your goals may be so conservative that even the worst work in the world would not line up with those goals.
 Either way, you need to find out where your case is likely headed so that you can prepare emotionally and financially for the case's outcome.

 I would also speak to the attorney about their fees and an estimated cost for their representation.
-Family law attorneys typically billed by the hour and require an upfront retainer fee to be paid to him or her.
-This means that you will pay a down payment to the attorney to secure his or her time on your case.
+Family law attorneys are typically billed by the hour and require an upfront retainer fee to pay them.
+This means that you will pay a down payment to the attorney to secure their time on your case.
 Once that retainer is exhausted by their office working on your case, an hourly fee will be charged to you with time for the rest of your case.
-It can be tough to estimate how much representation will cost you, but at least you can have a better idea of how the attorney charges in the structure that those payments will need to come in from you.
+It can be tough to estimate how much representation will cost you, but at least you can better understand how the attorney charges in the structure that those payments will need to come in from you.

-Suffice it to say, and I strongly believe that you need an attorney for your CPS case.
-If you are unable to afford an attorney, then you can be provided with one by the court, especially when your parental rights are at risk of being terminated concerning the CPS investigation.
-Even before your case makes it to court, it is critical to have an attorney representing you, however.
+Suffice it to say, and I firmly believe that you need an attorney for your CPS case.
+Suppose you are unable to afford an attorney.
+In that case, you can be provided with one by the court, especially when your parental rights are at risk of being terminated concerning the CPS investigation.
+However, even before your case makes it to court, it is critical to have an attorney representing you.
 Keep in mind that movies and television shows involving lawyers surround the courtroom.
-In reality, most of a CPS case (the vast majority, actually) involves seemingly mundane and routine interactions between yourself and CPS.
+In reality, most CPS cases (the vast majority, actually) involve seemingly mundane and routine interactions between yourself and CPS.

 How having an attorney benefits you outside of the courtroom?

-I can completely understand if you believe that it is worthwhile to have an attorney in a courtroom, but outside of court, it may not make much difference.
+I can completely understand if you believe that it is worthwhile to have an attorney in a courtroom, but it may not make much difference outside of court.
 After all, you've been able to function just fine up to this point, never having had spoken to an attorney previously.
 Now that you are involved in a CPS case, why would that change?
 Well, the reality is that once a CPS case begins, you are no longer living based on your schedule.
-Rather, your ability to proceed through the case, spend time with your child, and eventually reunite permanently with your child depends on your willingness and ability to understand the case process and make decisions for yourself along the way.
+Instead, your ability to proceed through the case, spend time with your child, and eventually reunite permanently with your child depends on your willingness and ability to understand the case process and make decisions for yourself along the way.

 In a CPS case, you will be expected to participate in the process as much as possible.
 This means that if you want your case to end, you will need to fulfill the duties set forth by CPS.
-This oftentimes means being able to come up with a safety plan for your family, which you can follow.
-This means making necessary changes in your life that may be placing your child at risk of harm in ways you wouldn't have even considered as dangerous before.
+This often means coming up with a safety plan for your family, which you can follow.
+This means making necessary changes in your life that may place your child at risk of harm in ways you wouldn't have even considered dangerous before.
 All of this is done with a CPS caseworker or investigator whose time is limited to be able to spend on your case.